asolidum/changeblog/content/posts/making-ornaments/index.md

 subtitle: "with the 3D printer"
 image: "../snowflake_all.webp"
 alt: "Holding 3D printed snowflake ornaments"
-description: "Want to add to your holiday ornament collection?
+summary: "Want to add to your holiday ornament collection?
 Use Thingiverse and your 3D printer to add more options on your tree."
 date: 2019-12-23T20:28:57-07:00
 category: [ "projects" ]
 tag: ["3d printing", "openscad", "thingiverse", "christmas", "ornaments" ]